 I buried my husband late last year.
-He was a good husband and a good father to my kid.
-He died a week after our fourth wedding anniversary.
-I was carrying our second child, a girl.
+He was a good husband and a wonderful father to our child.
+He passed away a week after our fourth wedding anniversary.
+At the time, I was carrying our second child, a girl.

 We didn’t see it coming.
 No one did.
 Albert was happy.
-I remember the night after our wedding anniversary.
-He was lying peacefully in bed and snoring gently like a baby with a catarrh.
-I watched him closely with a heart of gratitude knowing how long he had to travel just to be home in time for our anniversary.
+I remember the night after our anniversary.
+He was lying peacefully in bed, snoring gently like a baby with a stuffy nose.
+I watched him closely, filled with gratitude, knowing how far he had traveled just to be home in time for our special day.

-It wasn’t any big celebration.
-We went to the hotel where we had our honeymoon.
-We spent the night there just to relive some moments of our honeymoon.
-We ate some cake and had some drinks and went to bed.
-The next morning, we had breakfast together at the hotel, packed our things and left for our home.
+It wasn’t a grand celebration.
+We went to the hotel where we had our honeymoon to relive some of those cherished moments.
+We ate cake, had drinks, and went to bed.
+The next morning, we had breakfast together at the hotel, packed our things, and returned home.

-He was full of life and full of cheers.
-If anybody asked me, I would have proudly said, “I am the reason for his smiles because I’ve made him a good wife.”
-I didn’t need anybody to tell me I was a good wife.
-I only had to see the face of my husband and the contentment in his life to know that I’ve played my part as a helper to ease his burdens.
+He was full of life and joy.
+If anyone had asked me, I would have proudly said, “I am the reason for his smiles because I’ve been a good wife to him.”
+I didn’t need anyone to tell me I was a good wife.
+I only had to look at my husband’s face and see the contentment in his life to know I had played my part as his helper, easing his burdens.

-They say every marriage has some troubles but we didn’t have any.
-Yeah, there were moments we had some misunderstandings and said things we later apologized for but that was it.
-We didn’t have much money but we were content with what we had and always planned on what next to do secure the future of our kids.
-We never had major troubles—troubles big enough to take the life of a husband.
+They say every marriage has its troubles, but we didn’t have any.
+Sure, there were moments of misunderstanding and words we later regretted, but that was it.
+We didn’t have much money, but we were content with what we had and always planned for our children’s future.
+We never had major troubles—certainly nothing big enough to take the life of a husband.

-The morning when the test kit confirmed that I was pregnant, I didn’t want to tell him.
-I wanted to play a little hid and seek with him before giving him the news but I was so eager that I couldn’t keep it to myself.
-I told him, “You see the thing you and I did?
-Yeah, it’s bringing another baby to our home.”
-He gleefully asked, “The thing we did that caused you to moan and whine?”
-I said, “Go away! who moaned and whined?”
+The morning the pregnancy test confirmed I was expecting, I didn’t want to tell him right away.
+I wanted to play a little game of hide-and-seek before sharing the news, but I was too excited to keep it to myself.
+I told him, “You know that thing we did?
+Yeah, it’s bringing another baby into our home.”
+He gleefully asked, “The thing that made you moan and whine?”
+I replied, “Go away!
+Who moaned and whined?”

 We laughed.
-He congratulated me and called me “born two”.
-The only time “Born two” had sounded so right in my ears.
-He said, “If this one is a boy, we are done.”
-I was hoping it wasn’t a boy so we do it again and have a third.
+He congratulated me and called me “Born Two.”
+It was the only time that ‘born two’ has sounded right in my ears.
+He said, “If this one is a boy, we’re done.”
+I secretly hoped it wasn’t a boy so we could try again for a third.

-When he came from work that day, he didn’t even eat.
+When he came home from work that day, he didn’t even eat.
 He said he was too tired and wanted to sleep early.
-He bathed, helped the kid to do her homework and went to bed around 8pm.
-I stayed a little bit late and went to bed around 11pm, by then, our little girl was already sleeping.
+He bathed, helped our daughter with her homework, and went to bed around 8 p.m.
+I stayed up a bit later and joined him around 11 p.m.
+By then, our little girl was already asleep.

-I remember I opened my eyes later at dawn and realized he wasn’t sleeping in bed with me.
-I didn’t give it too much thought because he could be anywhere.
-I turned on my other side and continued sleeping.
-I didn’t open my eyes again until I heard the first knock on my door.
-I lifted my head, looked around and realized my husband wasn’t in bed.
-The knock got louder and very aggressive.
-The person kept shouting my name, “Sister Nneka, come out and see something.
-Your husband, come and see what your husband has done!”
+I remember waking up at dawn and realizing he wasn’t in bed with me.
+I didn’t think much of it because he could have been anywhere.
+I turned over and went back to sleep.
+I didn’t open my eyes again until I heard a loud knock on the door.
+I lifted my head, looked around, and noticed my husband wasn’t there.
+The knocking grew louder and more aggressive.
+The person kept shouting my name, “Sister Nneka, come out and see something!
+Your husband—come and see what your husband has done!”

 I knew my husband.
 I knew the kind of man he was and how he became my pride.
 It’s very sad that the last image I have of him is him dangling on a ceiling joist of an uncompleted building.
-I couldn’t watch.
-Immediately I saw him foaming on the mouth and dangling up there, I threw myself on the floor.
-I couldn’t look at him the second time.
-I kept wailing and wailing and wailing until I had no tears left.
+I couldn’t bear to look at him.
+As soon as I saw him foaming at the mouth and hanging there, I collapsed to the ground.
+I couldn’t look at him again.
+I wailed and wailed until I had no tears left.

-How could he do that?
+How could he do this?
 What could drive a happy man to end his life?
 Why didn’t he talk to me about what he was going through?
-The moment before he took his life, did he think about me and the baby I was carrying?
+Did he think about me and the baby I was carrying in his final moments?
 Was he scared?
 What was his last wish for us?

-I had no answers to these questions.
-People leave a note behind when they do this but my husband didn’t.
-He left us on a wild-goose chase to find what was it that caused him to take his precious life.
-And to date, all we have about his death are speculations.
-“Maybe he was owing somebody?”
-“Maybe, It was from his work.
-He might have squandered some money and they were after him.”
+I have no answers to these questions.
+People usually leave a note when they do something like this, but my husband didn’t.
+He left us guessing, trying to piece together what could have caused him to take his own life.
+To this day, all we have are speculations.
+“Maybe he owed someone money.”
+“Maybe it was work-related—he might have mishandled funds, and they were after him.”
 “Maybe it was depression.”
-Maybe, it was his demons that caused him to end it.”
-“Maybe….”
+“Maybe it was his demons.”
+“Maybe…”

 READ ALSO: How Do You Marry a Man You Don’t Love?

-Some times I try to forget about him and move on but my three-year-old daughter would hear the sound of a car engine and rush outside screaming, “My daddy is coming, my daddy is coming!”
-When she realizes it’s not her daddy, she’ll run back to me and ask, “When is daddy coming back?”
+Sometimes, I try to forget about him and move on, but my three-year-old daughter hears the sound of a car engine and rushes outside, screaming, “My daddy is coming!
+My daddy is coming!”
+When she realizes it’s not him, she runs back to me and asks, “When is Daddy coming back?”

 Tell me, how do I move on?
-And how do I make her understand that daddy is never coming back?
-If I can move past the hurt, my daughter has to move past “Daddy is coming and accept the reality.”
+And how do I make her understand that Daddy is never coming back?
+If I can move past the hurt, my daughter must also move past “Daddy is coming” and accept the reality.

-But I’ve always been grateful to my parents and the family of my husband.
-They’ve been my strength when I didn’t have any left and they keep assuring me about the ultimate healing that time would bring.
+I’ve always been grateful to my parents and my husband’s family.
+They’ve been my strength when I had none left, and they keep assuring me that time will bring ultimate healing.

 So I will wait and pray.